 The Certificate in International Trade and Agriculture (CITA) offered by the Department of Agricultural Economics is designed to provide students with a complete knowledge and understanding of the global forces shaping change in agriculture.
 The CITA is available to all students, provided that all prerequisites are met.
-Specific certificate requirements are available in the Undergraduate Programs Office, Room 214 of the Agriculture and Life Sciences Building, of the Department of Agricultural Economics or at:
+Specific certificate requirements are available in the Undergraduate Programs Office in the Department of Agricultural Economics, Room 214 of the Agriculture and Life Sciences Building or at: http://agecon.tamu.edu/undergraduate/current-students/curriculum/certificate/.

-https://agecon.tamu.edu/undergraduate/undergraduate/current-students/curriculum/certificate/